London to Italy by Train: Everything You Need to Know

 1 hour 40 mins (13:00-14:40)

-The fastest and fanciest trains in Italy are the Freccias and we took the Frecciarossa from Florence to Milan.
 Seats in business class were comfortable and wide with tables, power sockets, lots of luggage space overhead, and a free drink and snack.

 The scenery wasn’t the most exciting of the trip—lots of tunnels until Bologna and then flat countryside.
-The trip was over in no time though.
+The trip was over in no time, though.

 Milan was steaming hot so we were glad our apartment was near the Eataly food emporium—an air-conditioned haven for Italian food lovers where we browsed the supermarket aisles and enjoyed a gelato and coffee.